noaione/yuusha-shoukan-ln/sources/v04/chapter1.md

 [Unnn?]

 [It’s true that Funny Rabbits are monsters famous for their agility, but they don’t run properly except when they’re aiming at their prey.
-So, look...they’re not very popular either, right?]
+So, look... they’re not very popular either, right?]

 [Heehhh...]